-November 30, 2022
+Novemb er 30, 2022

-Other current assets \$ 18
+Other current assets \$ 26

-Property and equipment 71
+Property and equipment 65

-Goodwill 13
+Goodwill 11

-Current liabilities (3)
+Current liabilities (15)

-Deferred tax liability (14)
+Deferred tax liability (11)

-Net assets 85
+Net assets 76

 Cash acquired (9)

-Total cash consideration, net of cash acquired \$ 76
+Total cash consideration, net of cash acquired \$ 67

 On April 1, 2022, we completed the acquisition of a transmix processing and terminal facility in Huntington, Indiana from Gladieux Capital Partners, LLC for \$252 million, net of cash acquired.
-Management, with the assistance of a third-party valuation firm, has determined the fair value of assets and liabilities at the date of the acquisition.
+Management, with the assistance of an independent valuation firm, determined the fair value of assets and liabilities at the date of the acquisition.
 Goodwill acquired in connection with the acquisition is deductible for tax purposes.
+The following table summarizes the final allocation of the purchase price among the assets acquired and liabilities assumed:

-1 April 1, 2022
+Apr ril 1, 2022

 Inventories \$ 108

 Other current assets 56

 Property and equipment 73

 Goodwill 20

 Intangible assets 98

 Current liabilities (88)

 Net assets 267

 Cash acquired (15)

 Total cash consideration, net of cash acquired \$ 252